 The sum of your word is truth… (Ps 119:160 ESV)

 That is why we want to read all the relevant scriptures so that we are not led to premature conclusions.

-Then we will tackle the following questions: (i) How does God think about the Sabbath? (ii) How about eating pork or other unclean animals? (iii) Shall we donate the tenth part of our income?
-We conclude with a short summary.
+Then conclusively we will tackle the following questions: (i) How does God think about the Sabbath? (ii) How about eating pork or other unclean animals? (iii) Shall we donate the tenth part of our income?
+After some closing remarks we conclude with a short summary.